merenlab/anvio/anvio/docs/programs/anvi-compute-completeness.md

-This program tells you the completeness and redundency of single-copy gene sources available for your %(contigs-db)s.
+This program calculates the completeness and redundancy of single-copy gene collections available in your %(contigs-db)s.

-For example, some of the defaults are collections of single-copy core genes named  `Protista_83`, `Archaea_76`, and `Bacteria_71`.
-This program will give you a rough estimate of how many Protist, Archaeal, and Bacterial genomes are included in your dataset using these single-copy core genes.
+Single-copy core genes (SCGs) are genes that are expected to occur exactly once in most genomes within a taxonomic group.
+For example, the default collections include single-copy core gene sets named `Protista_83`, `Archaea_76`, and `Bacteria_71`.
+This program provides rough estimates of how many Protist, Archaeal, and Bacterial genomes are present in your dataset by analyzing the occurrence patterns of these single-copy core genes.

-You can use the following run to list available completeness sources in your %(contigs-db)s:
+To list all available completeness sources in your %(contigs-db)s, use the following command:

 {{ codestart }}
 anvi-compute-completeness -c %(contigs-db)s \
                           --list-completeness-sources
 {{ codestop }}

-Then you can run this program on a specifc source as folows:
+You can then execute this program on a specific source as follows:

 {{ codestart }}
 anvi-compute-completeness -c %(contigs-db)s \
                           --completeness-source Bacteria_71
 {{ codestop }}

-You can also provide a %(splits-txt)s to focus on a specific set of splits, or declare a minimum e-value for a gene to count as a hit.
-The default is `1e-15`.
+Additional options include providing a %(splits-txt)s file to focus the analysis on a specific subset of splits, or specifying a minimum e-value threshold for a gene to be counted as a valid hit.
+The default e-value threshold is `1e-15`.